Numerical analysis of a baryon and its dilatation modes in holographic QCD: Dilatation mode of a single baryon

 Figure~\ref{fig:baryon splitting} shows schematic figure for the baryon mass splitting order by order in the $1/N_c$ expansion.
 At the leading order of $O(N_c)$, all the holographic baryons degenerate.
 Up tp $O(N_c^0)$, there appears the mass splitting of dilatation mode.
 Up to $O(N_c^{-1})$, the mass splitting from rotational effect is added and leads to N-$\Delta$ mass splitting.
 As the result, the order of low-lying baryon mass is to be ${\rm N} < \Delta < {\rm N}^* < \Delta^*$ in term of the $1/N_c$ expansion.

-From the quantum number, the dilatation excitation energy of 577~MeV indicates that the Roper resonance N$^*$(1440) \cite{HS84,HH84,ZMK84,WE84,BN84} is the candidate corresponding to this dilatation mode of the nucleon N(940).
+In holographic QCD, the dilatation excitation seems to appear as the first excitation of the ground-state baryon and has the same quantum number, e.g., positive parity.
+In addition to the qualitative properties, the dilatation excitation energy is estimated as 577 MeV in holographic QCD.
+From these results on the same quantum number and the magnitude of the excitation energy, this dilatation mode of the nucleon N(940) would be identified as the Roper resonance N$^*$(1440), which is positive parity and the first excitation of N(940).
 For the $\Delta$(1232), $\Delta$(1600) might be identified to be the dilatational excitation mode.

 As an interesting possibility, the similar dilatation mode exists for every baryon as a universal phenomenon for a single baryon, because any extended stable soliton generally has such a dilatational mode.